 But is Lion Electric a buy?

-SPACs have been on fire in 2020.
-Some have even called it the "year of the SPAC."
-And believe it or not, this latest SPAC merger with Lion could be one of the biggest buying opportunities yet…
+SPACs were on fire in 2020.
+Some even called it the "year of the SPAC."
+With latest SPAC merger, 2021 will be no different.
+Lion could be one of the biggest buying opportunities yet…

-Many SPAC deals in 2020 have involved emerging electric vehicle stocks wanting to cash in on the advent of EVs.
+Many recent SPAC deals have involved emerging electric vehicle stocks wanting to cash in on the advent of EVs.
 Tesla's newfound profitability over several quarters seemed to push EVs into mainstream headlines.

 Now with several COVID-19 vaccines underway in 2021, there seems to be even more upside in the broad market.
 Continuing gains in the broad market indexes gives hope to any stocks making their debuts.

 This bodes well for EV investors, in stride with a 687% industry growth projection from McKinsey.
 The research firm said this industry could go from $3.3 million to $26 million in value by 2030.

 This is all exciting news for EV stocks.
 But the story of the EV sector is really a "tale of two cities."

 Why EV Stocks Aren't Made Equal